mendix/docs/content/en/docs/refguide/modeling/domain-model/external-entities.md

 ### 3.1 General

 This tab displays the general properties of the external entity.
-The values that are defined in the originating app are displayed but but cannot be edited.
+The values that are defined in the originating app are displayed but cannot be edited.
 The values that can be edited will only apply to the local app:

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/external-entity-properties.png" alt="External Entity Properties" >}}

 * **Name** – the name of the entity in the local app
-* **Original name** – this is read-only and shows the name of the entity as defined in the consumed OData service
+* **Original name** – a read-only field that shows the name of the entity as defined in the consumed OData service
-* **Summary** – this is a read-only field and displays the description for the entity in the originating app
+* **Summary** – a read-only field that displays the description for the entity in the originating app

 ### 3.2 Attributes {#attributes}

 The [attributes](/refguide/attributes/) that have been exposed in the OData service for the external entity are listed here.
 All changes that are made to the attributes and the attribute list are applied to the local instance of the entity.
 As they are consumed, these changes will not affect the metadata of the consumed service that the entity is exposed in or the attributes of the entity in the originating app.

-{{% alert color="info" %}}In the [Integration Pane](/refguide/integration-pane/#association-attributes) the associations and attributes that are not supported in your Mendix model are shown as non-selectable (gray) and will not be included when you drag them into the domain model or be included in the entity properties.
-For more information see [Integration Pane](/refguide/integration-pane/#association-attributes).{{% /alert %}}
+{{% alert color="info" %}}In the Integration pane, the associations and attributes that are not supported in your Mendix model are shown as non-selectable (gray) and will not be included when you drag them into the domain model or be included in the entity properties.
+For more information, see Integration Pane(/refguide/integration-pane/#association-attributes).{{% /alert %}}

 The following operations can be done on the displayed attribute list:

 * **Add** – add attributes that were exposed in the OData service for the entity and were previously removed for this local instance
 * **Edit** – edit the selected attribute from the [Edit Attribute](#edit-attribute) form
-* **Remove** – remove an attribute from list
+* **Remove** – remove an attribute from the list

 #### 3.2.1 Edit Attribute {#edit-attribute}

-The **Edit Attribute** box can be used for specifying a local name for the attribute and adding a local description.
+The **Edit Attribute** box can be used to specify a local name for the attribute and add a local description.

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/edit-attributes.png" alt="Edit attributes" >}}

 * **General Tab**
-    * **Name** – a local name for the attribute can be specified.
+    * **Name** – a local name for the attribute can be specified
-    * **Original Name** – this is a read-only value that displays the original name of the attribute as given in the originating app
+    * **Original Name** – a read-only value that displays the original name of the attribute as given in the originating app
-    * **Summary** – a read-only summary displaying the description for the attribute in the originating app; to enter a local description, add this in the [Documentation tab](#documentation)
+    * **Summary** – a read-only summary displaying the description for the attribute in the originating app; add a local description in the [Documentation tab](#documentation)
-    * **Type** – read-only vlues for the **Type** and **Length** and **Max.
+    * **Type** – read-only values for the **Type**, **Length**, and **Max.
 Length** of the attribute as defined in the originating app
 * **Documentation** – a description for the attribute that is displayed for users of the current app

 ### 3.3 Associations {#associations}

-This tab displays the associations that the external entity has with other entities that are exposed in the same service and also any associations that have been made with local entities.
-For further details on association properties in Studio Pro see [Association Tab Properties](/refguide/association-member-properties/).
+This tab displays the associations the external entity has with other entities that are exposed in the same service and any associations that have been made with local entities.
+For more information about association properties in Studio Pro, see [Association Tab Properties](/refguide/association-member-properties/).

 If the entity contains [one-way navigable associations](/refguide/association-properties/#one-way-navigable), there is a note at the top of the dialog box.

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/external-entity-associations.png" alt="Edit attributes" >}}

-The following apply for all associations with the external entity:
+The following applies to all associations with the external entity:

-**Navigability icon** – an icon indicating whether an association is [one-way navigable](/refguide/association-properties/#one-way-navigable)
+**Navigability icon** – an icon indicating if an association is [one-way navigable](/refguide/association-properties/#one-way-navigable)
 **Name** – name of the association as displayed in the current app **Type** – read-only for associations between two external entities **Owner** – read-only for associations between two external entities **Parent** – read-only for associations between two external entities **Child** – read-only for associations between two external entities

 You can **Add** and **Edit** associations to the external entity with a local entity.
-However, the association cannot be made *from* an external entity to a local entity: the local entity must be the owner of the association.
+However, the association cannot be made from an external entity to a local entity; the local entity must be the owner of the association.

-If you use an external entity in your app and this entity is associated with other external entities from the same OData service in your app, the association will automatically be added in the domain model and be listed here.
+If you use an external entity in your app and this entity is associated with other external entities from the same OData service, the association will automatically be added in the domain model and be listed here.

 {{% alert color="info" %}}
 It is possible to **Remove** an association between two external entities in the domain model that has been automatically added.
-If at a later stage you want to restore the association, you can do this in the domain model by right-clicking one of the external entities and clicking **Add** > **Association**.
+If at a later stage you want to restore the association, right-click one of the external entities in the domain model and click **Add** > **Association**.
 {{% /alert %}}

 {{% alert color="info" %}}
-If you want to connect two external entities that are not connected in the originating app, this is not possible as the relationship to the data cannot be influenced locally.
-However, consider adding a local entity and connect this local entity with both external entities.
+You cannot connect two external entities that are not connected in the originating app, as the relationship to the data cannot be influenced locally.
+However, consider adding a local entity and connect it with both external entities.
 The local entity must be the owner of both associations, in this case.
 {{% /alert %}}

 ### 3.3.1 Association Properties